Jonathan Eig: Biography

-Eig was born in Brooklyn, New York and grew up in Monsey, New York.
+Eig was born in Brooklyn, New York, and grew up in Monsey, New York.
 He is Jewish.
 His father was an accountant and his mother was a stay-at-home mom and community activist.
 Eig began working for his hometown newspaper when he was 16.
 He attended Northwestern University's Medill School of Journalism, graduating in 1986 with a bachelor's degree.
 After college he worked as a news reporter for the New Orleans Times-Picayune, The Dallas Morning News, Chicago magazine, and The Wall Street Journal.
 Eig has taught writing at Columbia College Chicago and lectures at Northwestern.
 He has written as a freelancer for many outlets, including The New York Times, Washington Post, and online edition of The New Yorker.
 He is married to Jennifer Tescher and has three children.
 He lives in Chicago.

 Eig appeared on The Daily Show with Jon Stewart in May 2010.
-He has appeared in two PBS documentaries—Prohibition and Jackie Robinson—made by Ken Burns and Florentine Films.
-He is currently working with Burns as a consulting producer on a documentary about Muhammad Ali.
+He has appeared in three PBS documentaries—Prohibition, Jackie Robinson and Muhammad Ali—made by Ken Burns and Florentine Films.

 In 2016, Eig appeared on AMC's The Making of the Mob: Chicago, talking about Al Capone.